Play Dominoes Online

 Dominoes is a tile-based game containing 28 tiles set.
 Each tile has two sides with different numbers between 0 and 6.
 The game objective is to place all tiles on the table and get rid of them before the opponents.

-The game is a game played usually by 2 or 4 players.
-The most popular variants are “Block” and “Draw” games.
+The game is played usually by 2 or 4 players.
+The most popular variants are “Block” and “Draw”.

 Dominoes is the most widely-played tile game in Western Europe and the Americas.

 You can play Dominoes online with real adversaries or with your friends.
 It is possible to test for free your competence in our training rooms.

 Dominoes can be played with either 2 or 4 players.
 It starts with the players shuffling all of the tiles face-down and distributing 5 to each when they are 4 players.
 In a 2 player game each player receives 7 tiles.
 The initial starting player is chosen at random from amongst them and places the first tile face up to start.

 Learning how to play Dominoes is simple, yet exciting.
 It is played with 28 rectangular tiles.
 Each tile is divided by a line into 2 equal spaces (squares) in which are situated numbers from 0 to 6.
 The value of either side is the number of spots (also known as pips).
 The tiles cover all possible combinations with these numbers.